Advanced Technology Techniques

 Types of Orthotics

-We provide various types of orthotics at our podiatry clinics, catering to different requirements, including:
+We offer a range of different types of orthotics at our podiatry clinics including:

 Standard Half Length Orthotics

-Half-length orthotics offer a unique design, with a top cover that stops at the end of the orthotic shell – the primary component that provides support for your feet.
-This design allows them to require less room in the toe box of footwear, providing greater flexibility and ease in wearing them with different shoe styles.
+With a top cover that stops at the end of the orthotic shell – the primary component that supports your feet – half-length orthotics require less room in the toe box of footwear.
+This design allows them to be worn with various shoe styles, providing greater flexibility and ease in wearing them.

 Sporthotics

-Orthotics made for sports can be designed for comfortable walking or customised for particular sports and activities.
-Sports orthotics are typically crafted from softer materials to prevent blistering and feature support modifications that are tailored to the sport and footwear.
+Orthotics designed for sports can be tailored to comfortable walking or specific sports and activities.
+They are often made with softer materials to prevent blistering and have support modifications that are customised based on the sport and footwear.

 Slimthotics